-Cash and cash equivalents include all cash balances and certificates of deposit with an initial maturity of three months or less on deposit with local banks.
-At December 31, 2011 and 2010, the cash and cash equivalent balances were \$433,646 and \$372,083, respectively.
+Cash and cash equivalents include all cash balances, certificates of deposit and bankers acceptances with an initial maturity of three months or less on deposit with local banks.
+At December 31, 2012 and 2011, the cash and cash equivalent balances were \$4,234,488 and \$433,646, respectively.
 Of the bank deposit balances, the statutory limit was covered by the Federal Deposit Insurance Corporation and the balance was collateralized by pools established by the financial institutions to secure the repayment of all public monies deposited with the institutions as required by Section 135 of the Ohio Revised Code.